winkeung/C-Concepts/C_Concepts_Part3.md

 <code>void f(int (\*a)[3][4]);</code>

-Therefore it is converted to the point to the type of the element of the array.
+Therefore it is get converted to pointer to the type of the array element.

 # **C String: No Such Data Type in C**